Parameter uncertainty estimation for exponential semi-variogram models: Two generalized bootstrap methods with check- and quantile-based filtering: Discussion

 \subsection{Recommendations for action}

-We recommend the generalized bootstrap method with check-based filtering and a tuning parameter specification of $\tau \in [1.1,1.5]$ for the uncertainty estimation of exponential semi-variogam model parameters.
-Sample size and density should be preferably large in order to provide enough point pairs within the model fitting procedure for accurate estimation of nugget effect and partial sill uncertainties.
-In addition, the true maximal distance should be guessed as accurate as possible for the empirical semi-variogram estimation to improve the shape parameter's uncertainty estimation. \\
+We recommend the generalized bootstrap method with check-based filtering and tuning parameter specification $\tau = 3.0$.
+If controllable, sample size and density are preferably large in order to provide enough point pairs within the lag bins up to the practical range.

-\section{Case Study}
+\section{Case study}

 The generalized bootstrap with check-based filtering is demonstrated on data obtained from the BaBi birth cohort study \cite{babi_protocol}.
-Within the study period from 2013 to 2016 information were gathered about 995 newborn babies and their families including health status attributes and household locations.
+Within the study period from 2013 to 2016 information were gathered about 965 newborn babies and their families including health status attributes and household locations.

 Following the same steps as in the work of Sauzet et al. we use geo-masked coordinates of the household locations to model the spatial semi-variance of birthweights \cite{sauzet2021}.
 Excluding subjects with incomplete information leaves 783 data points for the modelling procedure.
 The geo-masked locations of the households and a histogram of the pairwise distances are shown in Figure \ref{fig:case_study_coordinate_plot}.

 Besides the choice of the exponential semi-variogram model form, the maximal distance and number of lag intervals have to be chosen.
-We recommend fitting models with varying meta parameter specifications and choose the model with the best fit.
-The fit is evaluated by visual inspection and comparing the value of the loss function given the estimated parameters.
-Moreover, we observe the estimated variance according to the semi-variogram model $\hat{\sigma}^2_{model} = \hat{c_0} + \hat{\sigma_0^2}$ compared to the sample variance $\hat{\sigma}_{sample}^2$ by calculating the relative bias as the ratio
+We fit models with varying metaparameter specifications.
+The fit is evaluated by visual inspection and comparison of the estimated variance according to the semi-variogram model $\hat{\sigma}^2_{model} = \hat{c_0} + \hat{\sigma}_0^2$ with the sample variance $\hat{\sigma}_{sample}^2$ by calculating the relative bias as the ratio

-First, we try out a range of maximal distances $(400,500,600,700,800,900,1000)$ and one specific number of lags $(13)$.
-By looking at visualizations of the models, we tend to a maximal distance of $500$.
-The estimated variance is $2\%$ higher than the sample variance according to the RB.
-The loss function takes the minimal value of \num{9.08e+11} in case of a maximal distance of $500$ compared to all other implemented options.
-Second, we investigate a range of lag interval numbers $(10,11,12,13,14,15)$.
-Visually, $10$ or $11$ lag intervals provide the best fit.
-The comparison between estimated variance is $3\%$ higher provided 10 lags and $2\%$ higher when 11 lags are prespecified.
-The loss function takes the two smallest values \num{5.93e+11} given 10 lags and \num{5.86e+11} given 11 lags.
+First, we try out a range of maximal distances $(400,500,600,700,800,900,1000)$ and one number of lags $(13)$.
+By looking at visualizations of the models, we tend to a maximal distance of $800$.
+The estimated variance is higher by a factor of $2.09\%$ than the sample variance according to the relative bias.